-Vendor must maintain: Commercial General Liability Insurance in at least an a occurrence. amount of: \$1,000,00 00.00 per ☐ Automobile Liability Insurance in at least an amount of • per occurrence.
-Professional/Malpractice/Errors and Omission Insura per occurrence.
-Notwithstanding the list the State as an additional insured for this type of policy.
-Commercial Crime and Third Party Fidelity Insurance per occurrence. e in an amount of: Cyber Liability Insurance in an amount of: \$1,000,000 0.00 per occurrence. ☐ Builders Risk Insurance in an amount equal to 100% of the amount of the Cor ntract.
-Pollution Insurance in an amount of: per occurrence.
+Vendor must maintain:

+Commercial General Liability Insurance in at least an amount of: \$1,000,000.00 per occurrence.
+Automobile Liability Insurance in at least an amount of: per occurrence.
+Professional/Malpractice/Errors and Omission Insurance in at least an amount of: per occurrence.
+Notwithstanding the forgoing, Vendor's are not required to list the State as an additional insured for this type of policy.
+Commercial Crime and Third Party Fidelity Insurance in an amount of: per occurrence.
+Cyber Liability Insurance in an amount of: \$1,000,000.00 per occurrence.
+Builders Risk Insurance in an amount of: per occurrence.
 Aircraft Liability in an amount of: per occurrence.